 Atezr Announces the Launch of Atezr V35 PLUS: the Most Powerful 160W Laser Engraver & Cutter with SIX 6W Laser Diodes

 The Atezr V35 Plus uses a new visible laser protective glass that can filter 97% of UV rays.
+The glass design and cooling fan housing avoid burns when working at high temperatures and extend the machine's service life.
+The built-in 256-bit color scale intelligently identifies the proportion of red, green, and blue in the engraving work based on the various grayscales of the image material, producing clear and complete work.
 Equipped with an air assist set on the Atezr V35 Plus, large and stable air blows away smoke and debris generated during the laser engraving machine working.
 There are two sets of the Atezr V35 Plus components: one with rotary roller to meet the needs of engraving cylinders, and the other with extension kit achieves 430mm*850mm larger working area.

 SOURCE Atezr